firatkiral/pypeek/README.md

 <br/>

-# PeekPlus - an animated GIF recorder
+# PyPeek - an animated GIF recorder

 ### Simple screen recorder with an easy to use interface.